bgwdotdev/libre-oneroster/README.md

 # Libre OneRoster

-A free, opensource and crossplatform oneroster 1.1 implementation in rust including:
+A free, open-source and cross platform OneRoster 1.1 implementation in rust including:

     * client library and tools
     * server library and tools